Certificate III in Wall and Floor Tiling: CPC31320

 • CPCCOM1015 Carry out measurements and calculations

-• CPCCOM2001 Read and interpret plans and specifications
+• CPCCOM2001 Read and interpret plans and specification

-• CPCCSP2002 Use solid plastering tools and equipment
+• CPCCWF2002 Use wall and floor tiling tools and equipment

 Elective units

-• CPCCCM3001 Operate elevated work platforms to 11 metres
+• CPCCCM3001 Operate elevated work platforms up to 11 metres (c)

 Course GUIDE